Angus Lewis Macdonald: Provincial premier, 1945–54

 Aside from his role as a national spokesman for provincial rights, Macdonald presided over an administration that invested heavily in education.
 His government financed the building of rural high schools and extended financial assistance to Dalhousie University's schools of medicine and law.
 Macdonald also appointed Nova Scotia's first minister of education, Henry Hicks, in 1949 to oversee $7.6 million in spending, about a fifth of the provincial budget.

 The Macdonald Liberals easily won re-election in 1949 and 1953, but the Conservatives made steady gains under Robert Stanfield, their new leader.
 The Conservatives for example, drew attention to kickback schemes under which brewing companies, wineries and distilleries contributed to the Liberal party in exchange for the right to sell their products in government liquor stores.
 The Liberals seemed secure against such allegations however, as long as they were led by the popular Angus L. Macdonald.
-However, Macdonald suffered a slight heart attack on April 11, 1954, and was admitted to hospital where he died in his sleep two nights later, just four months before his 64th birthday.
+However, Macdonald suffered a slight heart attack on April 11, 1954, and was admitted to hospital, where he died in his sleep two nights later, at age 63.

 Stephen Henderson writes that the Nova Scotia legislature sat on the day of his death.
 Macdonald's seat was draped in Clanranald tartan and a sprig of heather decorated his desk.
 Macdonald's body lay in state for three days in the legislative building as more than 100,000 people filed past to pay their respects.